 Drawer pulls and door handles shouldn't be an afterthought because their shape and the materials from which they're made complete the design motif.
 If you're replacing single-screw handles with some that have two screws, you may have to shift them away from the holes drilled for the previous ones.
 In this case, be sure to fill the existing holes before you paint.

 It's crucial to get two-screw handles straight.
-Measure the hole distance, make two marks on the door or drawer and use a level to align them vertically or horizontally.
+Measure the hole distance, make two marks on the door or drawer and use a tape measure and a square to make sure they are aligned with the door's edges.
 It's best to do this after you've hung the doors and installed the drawers so you can double check the positions of the holes by eye before you drill.